How to Get a Higher Ad Position in Google Ads Without Increasing Bids

 By using the Google Keyword Tool, you will be able to find different variations of some of your keywords.
 This is very useful, as you might find new keyword options that have higher Quality Scores than that of your current campaign’s keywords.

 Work on Improving your Website

 Making your website more user-friendly and easy to use will improve your Quality Score, as well.
-Making any website SEO-friendly will also greatly improve upon your Google AdWords campaigns.
+Making any website SEO-friendly will also greatly improve upon your website placement on Google.

 Include Main Keywords in the Meta Tags of your Website

 By including your main keywords within your meta tags, there will be increased relevancy between keywords and landing pages.
 This in the end, results in higher Quality Scores for your campaigns.